Doing Business in Brazil

 Currently the view of legal writers and the courts is that an indemnity is obligatory when there is a unilateral rescission of a distribution agreement that is unjustified and prejudicial to the distributor.

-An indemnity will also be due in the event of an indirect rescission, that is, when the manufacturer reduces acceptance of the proposals to the extent that continuation of the contract becomes uneconomical, forcing the distributor to rescind it.
+An indemnity will also be due, depending on the loss suffered, in the event of an indirect termination, that is, when the manufacturer reduces acceptance of the proposals to the extent that continuation of the contract becomes economically unsustainable, forcing the distributor to terminate it.

 If the distribution agreement is for an indefinite term, the current view is that either party may terminate it, on giving a minimum of 90 days’ prior notice.
 A longer notice period may be required, depending on the evaluation of factors such as the duration of the relationship and the size of the investment required.